Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Introduction

 \subsubsection{Organization}

 In Section \ref{sec:prelim}, we introduce basic notations and linear estimates which will be crucial in our nonlinear analysis.
 We also introduce the main ideas including two main propositions which together imply Theorem \ref{Tsigma(t)}.
 In Section \ref{sec:undecay}, we prove Proposition \ref{undecays} to find a sequence of solutions $u_n$ satisfying decay properties with their unstable mode terminated at $T_n$ with $T_n\rightarrow\infty$.
 Then we show the convergence of the sequence in the previous section in Section \ref{sectioncauchy} by Proposition \ref{propun-un-1}.
 In Appendix \ref{B}, weighted $L^2$ estimates for linear flow are provided.
+Finally, we show Corollary \ref{corollll} in Appendix \ref{ApB}.